pingswept/me30-website/content/logistics/projects.md

 ## Project 1:
 **Build a breadboard power supply**

-The first project is to build a power supply with the following characteristics:
+The first project is to build a power supply that meets the following requirements:

 *   It consists of a PCB that plugs directly into a breadboard.
 *   It accepts power from a 2.1 x 5.5 mm plug from a 12 V wall adapter.